benvonh/benvonh/README.md

 ## My interests...

-- 💻 Programming in C/C++
+- 💻 Programming in C/C++ (and trying Rust)

 - 🧠 Machine learning & neural networks

-- 🖥️ Linux customisation
+- 🖥️ Integrating Nix into development workflow

 - ✈️ Travelling overseas

-I am also developing a collection of minimal C++ robotics libraries with ROS2 compatibility.
-If you would like, you can check them out here (TODO).
+Check out my Nix flake configuration in the `snow` repository for my custom Linux build using NixOS and Home Manager!